Vaccines (immunizations) - overview

 - Biosynthetic vaccines contain manmade substances that are very similar to pieces of the virus or bacteria.
 The Hepatitis B vaccine is an example.

 - mRNA vaccines contain the genetic code of the virus the body can use to create antibodies to fight the virus.
-Some SARS-CoV2 vaccines use this technology.
+Some SARS-CoV2 vaccines use this technology to create a vaccine against COVID-19.

 WHY WE NEED VACCINES